-The GSRs in JMHH (Huntsman Hall) are equipped with computers and screens to enable screen sharing and videoconferencing.
+The GSRs in JMHH (Huntsman Hall) and on the Wharton San Francisco campus are equipped with computers and screens to enable screen sharing and web conferencing.
 They are managed by a touchscreen mounted on the wall next to the screen.

-- Wireless Presentation: opens Solstice Display to allow wireless casting of personal devices
+- Wireless Presentation: opens Solstice Display to allow wireless sharing of personal devices.

 > Follow the instructions in Casting your screen to the GSRs via Solstice

 > The HDMI & VGA cables are mounted in the cabinet below the display on a retractable spool. if you are using VGA, be sure to plug in the audio jack as well.
 HDMI carries audio without the need for an additional connection.

 Note: The WSF campus only has HDMI cables.

 > Use the vol up, vol down, and mute buttons in the top-left of the touch panel to control in-room volume.